Frequently Asked Questions

 Who should have bariatric surgery?

-Candidates for weight loss surgery typically have an average BMI (body mass index) of 35 or more.
-However, Evolve does consider people with lower BMIs if additional health problems, such as diabetes, high blood pressure or heart disease exist.
+Candidates for weight loss surgery typically have an average BMI (body mass index) of 30 or more, with or without additional underlying conditions such as high blood pressure, sleep apnea, or GERD.
 To see if you’re a candidate click here.

 What bariatric surgery options do you offer?